ni/semi-test-library-dotnet/Examples/source/Standalone/README.md

-Use this directory to host Standalone Style examples.
+This directory contains Standalone style examples.

-**Description:**
+**What is a Standalone style example?**
-Provides fully runnable example code for demonstrating how to program instrumentation or implement coding concepts.
+- Standalone style examples demonstrate how to program instrumentation or implement code-level concepts.

-Typically created with a certain context that is either documented with an accompanying preface and/or with comments in-line with the example code itself.
-It can be executed standalone, outside of the TestStand Sequence Editor, if the criteria defined by the provided context is met.
-Runs with actual hardware and in offline mode or with simulated hardware.
+- Any assumed context required to run or understand the example is documented within an accompanying README.md file and via comments in-line with the code statements and method summaries.
+- It can be executed standalone, outside of the TestStand Sequence Editor, if the criteria defined by the provided context is met.
+- Runs in offline mode with simulated hardware or with actual hardware depending on the criteria defined by the provided context.